mc1017/Music-Synthesiser/readme.md

 **Feature 1**: Scanning the key matrix to find out which keys are pressed
-    - A keyArray is
-**Feature 2**: Using an interrupt to generate a sawtooth wave
+    - A keyArray containing information on each state of the keyboard is being updated via the `scanKeyTask` **Feature 2**: Using an interrupt to generate a sawtooth wave
-    - A dedicated processing module processes the collected data in real-time.
-    - Advanced algorithms are used to detect specific patterns and events.
-3. **Feature 3**: Using threads to allow the key scan and display tasks to be decoupled and executed concurrently
+    - `sampleISR` is used to interrupt and sample the `keyArray` at a frequency of 22kHz to generate sound **Feature 3**: Using threads to allow the key scan and display tasks to be decoupled and executed concurrently
-    - A graphical user interface (GUI) allows users to interact with the system.
-    - Real-time data visualization helps users to monitor the system status.
-4. **Feature 4**: Use a mutex and queue for thread-safe data sharing
+    - `scanKeyTask` and `updateDisplayTask` are implemented as threads to be executed concurrently **Feature 4**: Use a mutex and queue for thread-safe data sharing
-    - The system sends notifications to users when specific events are detected.
-    - Users can configure the alert thresholds and notification methods.
+    - Mutexes and Queues such as `keyArrayMutex`, `rotationMutex`, and `currentStepSizeMutex` are implemented to eliminate the shared data problem
-5. **Feature 5**: Decode the knobs and implement a volume control
+**Feature 5**: Decode the knobs and implement a volume control
-    - The system sends notifications to users when specific events are detected.
-    - Users can configure the alert thresholds and notification methods.
+    - Knobs are decoded in functions within class `Knob` to obtain the current state and displacement of oreintation
-6. **Feature 6**: Relay key presses to another keyboard module using the CAN bus
+    - Volume can be controlled with knob 4 (rightmost) **Feature 6**: Relay key presses to another keyboard module using the CAN bus
-    - The system sends notifications to users when specific events are detected.
-    - Users can configure the alert thresholds and notification methods.
+    - Handshaking and autodetection is used to identify neighbouring boards
-7. **Feature 7**: Measure execution time of a task
+    - CAN coommunication between keybaords are implemented so that sound can be transmitted from transmitter to receiver **Feature 7**: Measure execution time of a task
-    - The system sends notifications to users when specific events are detected.
-    - Users can configure the alert thresholds and notification methods.
+    - Each task's latency is measured separated and obtained
+    - Execution time is analysed and obtained critical instant and CPU utilisation

 ### Advanced Features

 1. **Hand Shaking**: Using handshake to inform the board of whether there are multiple boards, whether it is a transmitter or reciever, and what position it is at among multiple connected keyboards at start-up.
 2. **Multiple Waveforms**: The synthesizer is able to produce the following waveforms: Sawtooth waves, Square waves, Triangle waves, Sine waves.
-3. **LFO**: ?
+3. **LFO**: The two variables `currentPitchLFOStepSize` and `currentVolLFOStepSize` control the frequency of the LFOs.
+They are incremented to the phase accumulators of their respective LFOs for pitch and volume automation so that they can have separate frequencies independent of each other.
+The LFO’s waveforms for both pitch and volume automation are triangle waves.

 4. **Drum Sound Effects**: With a toggle, the synthesizer is able to play multiple different sound effects.
-5. **Display**: The display is capacble of showing the following information:
+5. **Display**: The display is capable of showing the following information:
    - Module position among multiple connected keyboards.
 (Top-right corner)
    - Module role as either transmitter, reciever, or lone module.
 (Top-right corner)
    - Current Key being pressed (including other keyboards on the reciever keyboard)